 That evening, as we sat around our "was-it-a-legal-or-not" campfire, we planned our next year's trip.
 We decided on the Rio Grand River on the Texas/Mexican border.
 It was incredibly spectacular, very remote and challenging.
 It is, by far, my favorite U.S. (er, U.S./Mexican!) river.
 I've canoed it twice, most recently in 2016 (220 miles) and it's always a rush.
 If you love paddling as much as me, put this river on your radar.

-Fun fact: Big Bend National Park is the most remote and least traveled park in the National Park system.
+Big Bend National Park is the most remote and least traveled park in the National Park system.
 Very few people canoe the Rio Grande.
-Except for a 30 mile section near Rio Grande Village/Bouquilles Canyon, it's doubtful you'll see a soul.
-Only 380,000 people visited the park last year.
+Except for a 30-mile section near Rio Grande Village/Bouquilles Canyon, it's doubtful you'll see a soul.
+Only 380,000 people visited the park in 2016.